dotnet/csharplang/proposals/csharp-9.0/nullable-reference-types-specification.md

 - Else if the type is a type parameter then it has the null state "maybe default"
 - Else it has the null state "maybe null"

-### Null-conditional expressions
+### Null-conditional expressions ?.

-A `null_conditional_expression` has the null state based on the properties of expression type.
+A `null_conditional_expression` has the null state based on the expression type.
 Note that this refers to the type of the `null_conditional_expression`, not the original type of the member being invoked:

 - If the type is a *nullable* value type then it has the null state "maybe null"
 - Else if the type is a *nullable* type parameter then it has the null state "maybe default"